tidyverse/dplyr/tests/testthat/_snaps/rank.md

       ntile(1, n = c(1, 2))
     Condition
       Error in `ntile()`:
-      ! `n` must be a round number, not a double vector.
+      ! `n` must be a whole number, not a double vector.

 ---